bokeh/bokeh/sphinx/source/docs/tutorial/styling.rst

 -------------------

-By default, Bokeh will attempt to automatically set the data bounds of plots, to fit snugly around the data.
+By default, Bokeh will attempt to automatically set the data bounds of plots to fit snugly around the data.
 Sometimes you may need to set a plot's range explicitly.
 This can be accomplished by setting the ``x_range`` or ``y_range`` properties using a |Range1d| object that gives the *start* and *end* points of the range you want: